← Back to research

 Codex App is designed to manage the shift from single-agent coding to multi-agent orchestration.
 Since Codex launched as a CLI tool in April 2025 and expanded to cloud in May 2025, developers have moved toward running multiple agents across projects, delegating work in parallel, and trusting agents with tasks spanning hours, days, or weeks.

 The app picks up session history and configuration from the Codex CLI and IDE extension, enabling seamless continuation across surfaces.
-Over one million developers have used Codex since the launch of GPT-5.2-Codex in mid-December 2025.
+Codex passed 4 million weekly developers in April 2026 — up from roughly 600K at the start of the year.

 Key Capabilities